Vuelta a Colombia Femenina

-The Vuelta a Colombia Femenina is an annual women's cycling road race, run over many stages in Colombia during October or November.
+The Vuelta a Colombia Femenina is an annual women's cycling road race, run over many stages in Colombia.
 The first event in 2016 was classed as an amateur category event, whereas the 2017 event was given a UCI 2.2 category.
 Colombian Ana Sanabria has won the race on three occasions, the most of any rider.

 History

 The idea for a Vuelta a Colombia Femenina had been considered for many years by the Colombian Cycling Federation, who organised the men's Vuelta a Colombia event.
 The Vuelta a Colombia Femenina is supported by Coldeportes, a Colombian Government Organisation for the promotion of sport and private enterprise.
 After the 2016 Vuelta a Colombia Femenina, the Colombian Cycling Federation announced that the 2017 Vuelta a Colombia Femenina Oro y Paz would be upgraded to a UCI 2.2 event.